 - (1) Block 14: Debtor anticipates developing a 50 to 100-unit condominium on Block 14 if it is determined through the state court appellate process that Debtor owns this parcel of land free and clear of liens and encumbrances.
-The anticipated profit of this contemplated development ranges from \$5 million to \$7.5 million. - Block B: Debtor anticipates receiving income from the sale of a (2) portion of Block B. Block B houses the Reclaimed Water Delivery System that is used, among other things, to irrigate the Resort's golf course.
+The anticipated profit of this contemplated development ranges from \$5 million to \$7.5 million. - (2) Debtor anticipates receiving income from the sale of a Block B: portion of Block B. Block B houses the Reclaimed Water Delivery System that is used, among other things, to irrigate the Resort's golf course.
 On November 29 and November 30, 2016, an evidentiary hearing was held in the State Court Action to determine which portion of Block B Debtor is required to convey to U.S. Bank.
 In Under Advisement Rulings dated December 22, 2016 and March 30, 2017, it has since been determined that Debtor remains the owner of approximately three (3) acres of developable land, subject to an easement in favor of U.S. Bank, that can be sold at a § 363 sale for the benefit of administrative claimants and unsecured creditors.
-Copies of the Under Advisement Rulings are attached hereto as Exhibit B and Exhibit C, respectively.
-A diagram illustrating the partition of Block B is attached hereto as Exhibit D. Further, if it is later determined at the appellate level that the failure to include Block B as collateral for the Resort was not a mutual mistake, the Debtor will be in even a stronger financial position.
+The Under Advisement Ruling dated December 22, 2016 has been reduced to a final judgment entered in the State Court Action on August 8, 2017.
+Copies of the Under Advisement Rulings are attached hereto as Exhibit C and Exhibit D, respectively.
+A diagram illustrating the partition of Block B is attached hereto as Exhibit E. A copy of the Judgment is attached hereto as Exhibit F. Further, if it is later determined at the appellate level that the failure to include Block B as collateral for the Resort was not a mutual mistake, the Debtor will be in even a stronger financial position.